- 21.70K views

 June – August is the peak summer time.
-This is usually considered the best time to visit Norway, since this is the high tourist season.
-Train, bus, ferry and flight connections will be most frequent, and this is the best time for you to spot the famous Midnight Sun, which gets more prominent, the further north you head.
-There is a chance you might spot some rain during this period, so be prepared with an umbrella, especially if you’re traveling to Northern Norway, or Trondelag!
-This is the busiest period in the calendar, so book your hotel rooms in advance; otherwise they will sell out pretty quick.
+This is usually considered the best time to visit Norway since this is the high tourist season.
+Train, bus, ferry, and flight connections will be most frequent, and this is the best time for you to spot the famous Midnight Sun, which gets more prominent, the further north you head.
+There is a chance you might spot some rain during this period, so be prepared with an umbrella, especially if you’re traveling to Northern Norway or Trondelag!
+This is the busiest period in the calendar, so book your hotel rooms in advance; otherwise, they will sell out pretty quickly.

 - Avg.
 Temperature: 63° – 65° F / 17°– 18° C (in Oslo)

 - Highlights: Blueberries start ripening everywhere, so grab a few of them, and enjoy the midnight sun during the summer.
 If you want to go on some cultural explorations, you can enjoy the Arts Festival in Harstad, the Midtsommarfest in Tysvær, and more.
 Except for Northern Norway, this is one of the best times in the entire year for you to go hiking or biking on the trails, as the weather is incredibly warm, and the snow would have thawed a long time ago!
 You should not miss the Riddu Riddu festival, celebrating the Sami culture in Norway that happens every July.

 3. September to October – Fall / Good Season